-Summer is still with us and air conditioners are commonly being used around the country.
+Air conditioners are commonly used around the country during the warmer months.
 But if you are living with bronchiectasis, the colder air circulating from air conditioning could trigger worsening of symptoms such as cough or breathlessness.

 Triggers differ between individuals.
 If you are experiencing difficulties in an air-conditioned environment, don’t panic; it is not unusual.
 Speak to your GP or health professional about your symptoms, and update your action plan so you have a clear, written course of action to manage your symptoms as they occur.